42YerevanProjects/42_get_next_line/README.md

  |  -1| An error happened |

-### Additional info
+## Additional info
-If you are going to use this file in your 42 project please double check the norms.
+If you are going to use this file in your 42 project please double check the norms and then validity of the subject file.
 If you want to understand the project better read the [Get_next_line.pdf](Get_next_line.pdf).
 If you find any bugs write an issue.